AdrianTorjKobza/System_Design/Design_a_System_to_Schedule_Jobs_in_a_Distributed_Environment.md

 * **API Gateway:** A server that acts as an API front-end, receiving API requests, enforcing throttling and security policies, passing requests to the back-end service, and then passing the response back to the requester.
 * **Microservices Architecture:** An architectural style that structures an application as a collection of loosely coupled, independently deployable services.
 * **Message Broker:** An intermediary computer program module that translates a message from the formal messaging protocol of the sender to the formal messaging protocol of the receiver (e.g., Kafka, RabbitMQ).
-* **Metadata DB:** A database used to store data providing information about one or more aspects of the jobs (e.g., job owner, schedule time, payload, current status).
+* **Metadata DB:** A database used to store data providing information about one or more aspects of the jobs (e.g. job owner, schedule time, payload, current status).
 * **State Store:** A database, typically a fast, in-memory key-value store (like Redis), used to track the real-time execution state of jobs.
 * **Idempotency:** A property of operations in mathematics and computer science whereby an operation can be applied multiple times without changing the result beyond the initial application.
 Crucial for workers to safely retry failed jobs.
-* **Dead Letter Queue (DLQ):** A service implementation to store messages that meet one or more failure criteria (e.g., maximum retries exceeded) for later analysis.
+* **Dead Letter Queue (DLQ):** A service implementation to store messages that meet one or more failure criteria (e.g. maximum retries exceeded) for later analysis.
 * **JWT (JSON Web Token):** An open standard used to share security information between two parties securely.
 * **RBAC (Role-Based Access Control):** A method of restricting network access based on the roles of individual users within an enterprise.
 * **Horizontal Pod Autoscaler (HPA) / KEDA:** Kubernetes-native tools used to automatically scale the number of pods in a deployment based on observed metrics (like CPU utilization or queue length).